-An OptionArea has two fields:

-- group\i: The index of a group in the Model's groups. - option\i: The index of an option in that Group's options, which will appear in the option area's slot.
+An OptionArea has two fields, group\i and option\i, which give the index of a group in the Model's groups and the index of the option in that group's list of options that will appear in the option area's slot.

-A CounterArea has two fields:
+A CounterArea has two fields, group\i and sprite\i.

-- group\i: The index of a group in the Model's groups. - sprite\i: The starting index of a set of sprites occupying indices from sprite\i to sprite\i + max\sels in video.sprites.
 The sprite at index sprite\i + n will appear in the counter area's slot, where n is the number of options currently selected in group group\i.

-A ReviewArea has two fields:

-- group\i: The index of a group in the Model's groups.
-For each of the selected options in group group\i, there is one slot for the option and max\chars slots for the characters of text for a write-in option, hence a total of (1 + max\chars) × max\sels slots. - cursor\sprite\i: This field can be None; otherwise it specifies a sprite to be placed in the first unused option slot when the group is not full.
+A ReviewArea has two fields, group\i and cursor\sprite\i.
+For each of the selected options in group group\i, the review area uses one slot for the option and max\chars slots for its write-in characters, for a total of (1 + max\chars) × max\sels slots.
+The cursor\sprite\i field can be None, or it can specify a sprite to be shown in the first unused option slot when the group is not full.